Learn to Fly at Mt.SAC!

 The entry-level pilot certificate for aviation careers requires a minimum of 40 hours flying time, with a minimum of 20 of those hours dual and 10 hours solo (FAR Part 61).
-However, the national average is closer to 75 hours, and an industrious Mt SAC student can expect to spend at 50 to 60 hours in attainment of the Private Pilot Certificate.
-The 10 to 15 hours of solo time is somewhat realistic, but the dual flight hours normally far exceeds 20 hours, considering the unique nature of flight within the Los Angeles area.
+However, the national average is closer to 75 hours.
 We fly in an airspace region that requires additional training and occasional air traffic control delays even during initial training.
-Taking all costs into consideration, including those of medical certificates, flight test examiner fees, and the expected cost of the additional dual flight instruction, the minimum cost at which a private pilot certificate can be obtained is $9000.
-This projected minimum cost is based upon 50 total flight hours (30 of which are dual) at the Mt SAC Flight Training Association rates of $75/hour for a Cessna 152 aircraft (wet rate), plus $35/hour for the flight instructor, plus examination fees.
+An industrious Mt SAC student can expect to spend about 60 hours in attainment of the Private Pilot Certificate.
+Twenty hours of solo time is somewhat realistic, but the dual flight hours normally far exceeds twenty hours, Taking all costs into consideration, including those of medical certificates, flight test examiner fees, and the expected cost of the additional dual flight instruction, the minimum cost at which a private pilot certificate can be obtained is $9000.
+This projected minimum cost is based upon 60 total flight hours at the Mt SAC rates of $75/hour for a Cessna 152 aircraft (wet rate), plus $35/hour for the flight instructor, plus FAA examination fees.

 Statistics show that the Private Pilot Certificate is obtained in the minimum number of flight hours when individual lessons are sequenced with only a few days between lessons.
 Probably an ideal situation would involve flying three times per week.
 Once again, individual considerations often prohibit this, but it does seem to produce the lowest total cost in the long run.

 The Student Pilot Certificate (accompanied by a Class III medical certificate) is not required prior to first solo, so it is not a prerequisite for your first lesson.
-The first solo flight normally does not occur until at least ten hours of dual flight instruction have been received.
+The first solo flight normally does not occur until ten to twenty hours of dual flight instruction have been received.
 The FAA computerized knowledge exam (written exam) need not be completed until you are approaching the date for your final flight test.
 Thus, there is no fear of your flight training getting ahead of AERO 100.
-The flight test cannot be scheduled until you have passed your FAA computerized knowledge exam (minimum grade 70%).
+And, the flight test cannot be scheduled until you have passed your FAA computerized knowledge exam (minimum grade 70%).

 The Private Pilot Certificate is the entry-level certificate for the building of flight time towards higher certificates and ratings.
 The good news is that a private pilot can share the operating expenses of an aircraft with passengers, so Mt SAC students routinely utilize this as a tool for advancing towards higher flight credentials.
 Usually there are lots of other Mt SAC students who are quick to share flight expenses with new private pilots in mutual advancement towards flying careers.